 At the same time, it's not fair to generalize the above to all Montreal food trucks.
-Sometimes the ingredients, portion size and prep time do justify the price, and hey, sometimes you just don't care about the cost and wanna eat something scrumptious, perhaps even high-end, on the spot.
-It's just, it's upsetting that the affordability associated with street food around the world has been wiped off the map in Montreal, one of the poorest cities in North America.
-So dear eater, be discerning and take my caveat for what it is.
-Don't expect value nor impressive portion sizes but do anticipate yumminess.
-I've yet to try a Montreal food truck dish I didn't like.
+Sometimes the ingredients, portion size, and prep time justify the price, and sometimes you just don't care about the cost and wanna eat something scrumptious, perhaps even high-end, on the spot.

-Where: The food trucks will be parked by the angel statue along du Parc, between Duluth and Mont-Royal
+Where: The food trucks will be parked by the angel statue along du Parc, between Duluth and Mont-Royal (Map).

 Cité du Multimédia

-A charming little spot in the heart of the Cité du Multimédia -- a semi-residential neighborhood crammed with high tech firms -- lies on the western side of the Old Port near Montreal's iconic Farine Five Roses sign.
-Banh mi sandwiches at $7 a pop were being served at lunch time on Day One of the street food ban lift.
+A charming little spot in the heart of the Cité du Multimédia—a semi-residential neighborhood crammed with high tech firms—lies on the western side of the Old Port near Montreal's iconic Farine Five Roses sign.
+Sample banh mi sandwiches at $7 a pop or try some more exotic, heartier dishes for a little more.

-Where: near the corner of de la Commune and Prince
+Where: Food trucks will park near the corner of de la Commune and Prince (Map).

 Place du Canada

 Just south of Ste.
-Catherine Street is a quaint square of greenspace used by downtown workers looking for an outdoor picnic space come lunch time.
+Catherine Street is a quaint square of green space used by downtown workers looking for an outdoor picnic space come lunch time.
 Fortunately, Place du Canada is also home to food trucks in the summer, so you don't even have to pack your own lunch to enjoy a picnic in this quiet public park.

-Where: Street food vendors will be parked near the corner of René-Lévesque and Cathedral Street
+Where: Street food vendors will be parked near the corner of René-Lévesque and Cathedral Street (Map)

-Where: Food trucks will be parked near the corner of McGill and St. Jacques
+Where: Food trucks will be parked near the corner of McGill and St. Jacques (Map).